echodoomyou/arduino-golf-solitaire/README.md

 pin 10-13--->4 push buttons then to GND

+## game rules

+https://en.wikipedia.org/wiki/Golf_(patience) but with "wrapping" (Ace on a King, or King on an Ace).

+## scores

+see ScoreKeeping() and EndGame(). basically:

+* faster plays get more scores
+* consective plays get more scores
+* bonus points for unrevealed cards when the deck(table) is cleared

+(for the moment my best score is 743.)

 ## notes and limitations

 * display part of the code is written from ground up to save some space, instead of using lib like u8g2